-Study design and participants
+Study Design and Participants

-A web-based cross-sectional pseudonymized survey was performed based on Survey-Monkey[TM].
-This study was approved on July 19th, 2020 by the Ethics Committee of Cantabria (act 19/2020).
+We conducted a web-based cross-sectional pseudonymized survey based on Survey-Monkey[TM].
+This study was approved on July 19, 2020 by the Ethics Committee of Cantabria (act 19/2020).

-The on-line survey was developed by members of the LT Unit and Psychiatric Department of the University Hospital Marqués de Valdecilla (Spain).
-It covered five sections about health habits and physical and mental repercussions during the period of home confinement established by the Spanish authorities from March 15th to May 4th, 2020 (Fig. 1).
-The on-line survey was piloted with the research team prior to being sent to all LT patients undergoing regular follow-up at the LT unit of our hospital.
-Exclusion criteria were the patient's refusal to participate, active cancer, an estimated life expectancy of less than one year, severe psychiatric disease and inability to participate due to either technological barriers or impossibility to attend to the outpatient clinic to complete the survey.
+The online survey was developed by members of the LT Unit and Psychiatric Department of the University Hospital Marqués de Valdecilla (Spain).
+It covered five sections about health habits and physical and mental repercussions during the period of home confinement established by the Spanish authorities from March 15 to May 4, 2020 (Figure 1).
+The online survey was piloted with the research team prior to being sent to all LT patients undergoing regular follow-up at the LT unit of our hospital.
+Exclusion criteria were the patient's refusal to participate, active cancer, an estimated life expectancy of less than one year, severe psychiatric disease, inability to participate due to either technological barriers or impossibility to attend to the outpatient clinic to complete the survey.
 All participants were requested to sign the informed consent either online or at the hospital.
 The data were collected electronically between August and October 2020.